 - Mentor teachers should be working in a licensed, preferably accredited, facility.
 Family child care is not permitted.
 It is acceptable to select a kindergarten teacher as a mentor.

 - Mentor teachers must have at least 5 years of experience working with children in the role of lead teacher or director.
 They should have a minimum of 24 units of training in early childhood education and meet the requirements for a master teacher permit.
 A site supervisor or director permit is desirable.
-The mentor teacher's credentials must be given to the Extension instructor at first meeting.
+The mentor teacher's credentials must be given to the Extension instructor at the first meeting.